camlin-tan/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **ℹ️ Info:**<br>
 * When editing tags, the existing tags of the patient will be removed i.e adding of tags is not cumulative.
+This applies to medicines and allergies as well
 * You can remove all the patient’s tags by typing `t\` without specifying any tags after it.
 * You can remove all the patient’s medicine record by typing `m\` without